-On September 29, 1979 at Dodger Stadium, Dodger manager Tommy Lasorda called on the 41-year-old Mota to bat for pitcher Jerry Reuss in the eighth.
-Mota singled off the Astros' Joe Sambito for his 146th career pinch hit, breaking the record set by Smoky Burgess.
+On September 29, 1979 at Dodger Stadium, Dodger manager Tommy Lasorda called on the 41-year-old Mota to bat for pitcher Jerry Reuss in the 8th.
+Mota singled off the Houston Astros' Joe Sambito for his 146th career pinch hit, breaking the record set by Smoky Burgess.
 The record was later broken by Dodger Lenny Harris on October 6, 2001.
-The Dodgers thought enough of the geriatric Mota's pinch hitting prowess to activate him at the end of both the 1980 and 1982 seasons to use in that capacity.
+The Dodgers thought enough of the geriatric Mota's pinch-hitting prowess to activate him at the end of both the 1980 and 1982 seasons to use in that capacity.

 Two of Manny's sons (Jose Mota and Andy Mota) followed him to the majors while another son (Gary Mota) won an MVP award in the South Atlantic League.
 Yet another son, Tony Mota, had a less successful minor league career.
 A cousin, Jose Baez, also played in the majors.